At this time, the Green Gulch Guest Student Program is open.

 The cost is $25 per day with a 14-day (two-week) minimum.
 A $50 non-refundable deposit is due once you have received confirmation of your Guest Student stay.
 Guest student stays beyond 21 days (if approved) are without additional charge.

 SFZC has a designated fund to support BIPOC practitioners with guest student stay fees.
 Please indicate to the Guest Student Manager if this applies to you.

 For more information please write the Guest Student Manager at email@example.com.

 Planning Your Stay

 The guest student program begins on Saturday evenings with dinner and an opening orientation.
-A full week’s stay (Saturday to Saturday) is requested.
-Longer stays may be scheduled on a week-to-week basis for up to six weeks.
-(A minimum stay of three nights may be possible for those with recent guest student experience, depending on space availability.)
-Please note the "Interims" section below while planning your stay.
+A two-week stay (Saturday to Saturday) is requested.
+Longer stays may be scheduled on a week-to-week basis; for longer term stays please see also our Apprenticeship Programs.

 In the spirit of maintaining the Buddhist precepts, guest students are asked to refrain from drug or alcohol use and from initiating new sexual relationships during their guest student stay.
 We also discourage the use of tobacco while in residence.

 Please discuss any concerns you may have with the Guest Student Manager before entering the program.

 Suggested reading: Zen Mind, Beginner's Mind by Shunryu Suzuki.